Blog · Los Angeles · The 18 Most Beautiful Gardens In and Around Los Angeles

 The Blue Ribbon Garden is a small rooftop garden tucked above the Walt Disney Concert Hall, and it is one of the hidden oases in bustling downtown LA.
 Rest under the shade and enjoy the surrounding trees and flowers.
 Don’t miss A Rose for Lilly, a fountain created as tribute to Lillian Disney, the late wife of Walt Disney.

-Learn more about the best spots in the neighborhood with our Downtown LA Food and Culture tour!
+Learn more about the best spots in the neighborhood with our Los Angeles food tour!

 5. Arlington Garden